Old Middletown Post Office

-Structure

-The building is made of limestone using a structural system of load bearing masonry.
-It was designed by the Office of the Supervising Architect under James A. Wetmore and built by W. H. Frissell & Co. of New York City.

-Relationship to surroundings

-This fine, two-story example of the Renaissance Revival style is located on the south west corner of Court and Main Streets facing the Connecticut River.
-Across Court Street to the north is the massive Liberty Bank building and to its south across a parking lot; is the Bank of America building.
-Together these three buildings give this section of the central business district a solid and classical look.

-Significance
+History

 In 1911, the United States Government decided to build a new post office facility in Middletown.
 Preparations for construction began shortly thereafter.
+Together these three buildings give this section of the central business district a solid and classical look.
 The selection of the building's location was a topic of much controversy.
 The government finally chose this location, federally owned since 1841, in the center of Middletown's commercial and financial district.
+It is located on the south west corner of Court and Main Streets facing the Connecticut River.
+Across Court Street to the north is the massive Liberty Bank building and to its south across a parking lot; is the Bank of America building.

 Contemporary sources indicate that the new post office was a source of civic pride for the citizens of Middletown.
+The old post office ceased operation in 1977, ending 136 years of federal use of that site.
+Liberty Bank uses this building as office space and keeps the building in good condition.

+It was listed on the National Register of Historic Places (NRHP) on April 12, 1982.
+The building is also on the NRHP as a contributing property of the Main Street Historic District.

+Architecture

+This is a fine, two-story example of the Renaissance Revival style.
+The building is made of limestone using a structural system of load bearing masonry.
 Its facade of smooth limestone distinguished it in a city center where brick and Portland brownstone were the common building materials.
 The classical facade displays a two-story arrangement of arched windows and pilasters supporting an elaborate entablature.
 The interior features a large two story open lobby.

-The old post office ceased operation in 1977, ending 136 years of federal use of that site.

-Current use and condition

-Liberty Bank uses this building as office space and keeps the building in good condition.
+It was designed by the Office of the Supervising Architect under James A. Wetmore and built by W. H. Frissell & Co. of New York City.